JazzMaster/LazGFX/README.md

 ## Laz GrFX-

-An Extended SDL replacement of the "Borland Graphics Interface" (BGI) For Lazarus/FPC
+A UNIVERSAL replacement of the "Borland Graphics Interface" (BGI) (For Lazarus/FPC/Pascal)

-(SEMI-PURE Pascal is used here)
 -DONT EVEN ASK about assembler.

-A Basic(FreeBasic/QB64),VB(gambas or VB.NET) - or even python- could fork from this, if needed.
--Who knows, I might even just fork it myself!
+Code Uses Evas(enlightenment canvas lib) and SDL subsystems

+Can be ported to use the following languages:

+		Basic(FreeBasic/QB64)
+		VB(gambas or VB.NET)
+		python(PySDL)
+		C/VC/C sharp (backport at your own peril)

+---

-state:  **COMPILING** (variable syntax check in progress) **WHEN THIS SAYS LINKING, a RELEASE IS EMMINENT.**
+state:  **COMPILING** (minor rework in progress) **WHEN THIS SAYS LINKING, a RELEASE IS EMMINENT.**

-MODELIST "UNDER CONSTRUCTION" as is "GREY 256 Palettes".

-Multiple safety and paranoia checks will still have to be done to ensure accuracy- Those checks are not here yet- be aware of this.
+(Travis CL doesnt work with Pascal sources)

+---

 This unit uses **modified** JEDI headers.